Skip to Main Content Shenandoah University Libraries

 Bibliography Entry

 Lahiri, Jhumpa.
 In Other Words.
 Translated by Ann Goldstein.
-New York: Alfred A. Knopf, 2016.
+Alfred A. Knopf, 2016.

 In a note, cite specific pages.
 In the bibliography, include the page range for the chapter or part.